kbialek/ulauncher-bitwarden/README.md

 TODO MVP:
 =========
-- make real icons
-- set-icon-from-file for the passphrase entry window, to match the extension icon

 TODO MVP+:
 ==========
+- gtk: force passphrase entry window to the top every time
+- gtk: make pp entry window show "ulauncher-keepassxc" as the app name instead of "Main.py"
+- gtk: set-icon-from-file for the passphrase entry window, to match the extension icon
 - make nice attribute names
 - show icon in notifications
 - ?show passphrase window again with err message if wrong passphrase entered